sabirove/codec/README.md

                     ).build();

 ```
-Such `Codec` can be used to encode some *sensitive* _state_ object into the encrypted/encoded string
+Now such `Codec` can be used to encode some *sensitive* _state_ object into the encrypted/encoded string
-that could be used to safely pass around on the web by means of, for instance, request query parameters.
+that could be safely passed around on the web by means of, for instance, request query parameters.
-This can be useful when implementing the two-way negotiation process (like user registration/confirmation
+This can be useful when implementing a two-way negotiation process (like user registration/confirmation
 or OAuth consent flows) which allows to achieve two major goals:
 - stateless operation: no need to keep the state of the user request between the two consecutive steps of the process
 - validating the authenticity of the following "return" request: payload can be properly decrypted only if it wasn't
-tampered with and only with your private key
+tampered with and only with your private key.

-*Hint*: binary serialization helps keeping the footprint small which is useful when working with query parameters.